jeremyfelt/Youtube-Favorite-Video-Posts/readme.txt

 * In which a plugin begins its life.

 == Upgrade Notice ==
+= 1.0 =

+* A bunch of great updates.
+Definitely upgrade.

 = 0.3 =

 * Things should feel nicer now. :)